LSU-UE4/UE5-Level-Design/ramps2/README.md

 ##### `Step 7.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

+Type `Text Render` in the modes panel to add a 2-D text to add on top of the ramps to identify it from afar.
+Type in as the **Text** field: `Ramps`.
+Change the **Horizontal Alignment** to `Center`.
+Move it to ontop of the ramp.

 ![alt_text](images/.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 8.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Make it really big and place it on top of the ramp.
+Set the **World Size** to `258` and readjust the position.
+Pick a color so that it constrasts nicely with the sky.
+Now we want to see if from most parts of the level so duplicate the text render and rotate it 90 degrees so you can see the text from all angles (as the text is not 3-D).
+Raise one so they don't occlude each other and run the game to test whether they get in the way.
+They shouldn't mess with the player movement.
+When you are happy rename these text render components to `Ramps Title 1` and `Ramps Title 2` and lock their transforms.

 ![alt_text](images/.jpg)